- Garraio - Marketin - Produktuen garapena

 As with domestic mail, mail sent from abroad must contain the postcode in the same manner, but the postcode must be preceded by the international prefix of the country of delivery (for Greece, GR).
 Below the destination, the country of delivery must be written in capital letters, either in English or French (for Greece, GRÈCE or GREECE).

 The official languages of Hong Kong are Chinese and English.
 For domestic mail within Hong Kong, the address may be written entirely in either Chinese or English.
-For overseas mail going out from Hong Kong, the address may be written in the language of the destination country, provided that the city name and the country name are in English.[19]
-However, for an overseas mail from Hong Kong to Mainland China, Macao, Taiwan or Singapore, the address may be written entirely in Chinese.
+For overseas mail going out from Hong Kong, the address may be written in the language of the destination country, provided that the city name and the country name are in English.[23]
+However, for an overseas mail from Hong Kong to mainland China, Macao, Taiwan or Singapore, the address may be written entirely in Chinese.
 While traditional Chinese characters are commonly used in Hong Kong, simplified Chinese characters are also understood by Hong Kong's postmen.
 Note that Hong Kong does not use any postal codes, though many rural properties have a property identification code, e.g. HKT-12345.

 An address written in English should begin with the smallest unit and end with the largest unit, as in the following example for a domestic mail within Hong Kong.